 Completion of Performance

-When performance is complete by both parties, the parties discharged from further performance of the contract.
+When performance is complete by both parties, the parties are discharged from further performance of the contract.
 Technically, it's known as termination of contract.

 Contracts may also be terminated in these ways: